mlflow/mlflow-website/website/blog/2024-09-13-models-from-code-logging/index.md

 ### 2️⃣ When You’re Combining Multiple Models to Calculate a Complex Metric:

-Apart from GenAI, you can still benefit from Models from Code feature in various other domains.
+Apart from GenAI, you can still benefit from the Models from Code feature in various other domains.
 There are many situations where multiple specialized models are combined to produce a comprehensive output.
-Note that we are not just referring to traditional ensemble modeling (predicting the same variable); often, you need to combine multiple models to predict different components of a complex metric.
+Note that we are not just referring to traditional ensemble modeling (predicting the same variable); often, you need to combine multiple models to predict different components of a complex inferential task.

 One concrete example could be [Customer Lifetime Value (CLV)](https://en.wikipedia.org/wiki/Customer_lifetime_value) in customer analytics.
 In the context of CLV, you might have separate models for: